 The main way to get between islands and the main land is by ferry or long boat.
 Ferries vary between fast, express boats and slower, local ferries.
 Prices also vary depending on company and timing, but many tickets include a drop off and/or pick up from the pier, which avoids an otherwise expensive taxi ride.
 For less visited islands, long boats are often the best or only option and they seem to be either empty or completely overcrowded, depends on your luck.

 It’s best to book boat and ferry tickets through your accommodation or a travel agent.
-Surprisingly, the tickets are often cheaper this way than if you buy them directly at the pier and they often include drop offs and pick ups from and to your accommodation.
+Surprisingly, the tickets are often cheaper this way than if you buy them directly at the pier and they often include drop-offs and pick-ups from/to your accommodation.
 Shop around though, because prices can vary quite largely.

 Phuket is Thailand’s biggest island and doesn’t exactly have an exotic feel with its overdeveloped towns and crowded beaches.
 However, it’s certainly one of Southern Thailand’s biggest drawcards and still boasts plenty of sights and activities to keep you entertained.